Pi-Willie/XSGLang/README.md

 The short honest summary is:

-**XSGLang performs very well on resident, shared-prefix, multi-block branching, and much worse once CPU-side activation hooks are heavily in the loop.**
+**xSGLang performs very well on resident, shared-prefix, multi-block branching, and much worse once CPU-side activation hooks are heavily in the loop.**

 ## Repository layout